cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 #### linux:
 On linux one can use crontab to schedule the execution of `/path/to/this/repo/main.py`.
 Feel free to edit this chapter if you have some experience with it!

+#### How to adapt the OCR tools:

+Unfortunately, the OCR tools are not perfect and need to be adapted to the specific use case.

+For this, one can edit the `tools_MetadataExtraction/HitchhikersGuide.py` code.
+Moreover, the function `get_slide_meta_data` in `tools_MetadataExtraction/extract_meta_data.py` can be adapted to change how the metadata dictionary should be built.

+Implement/adjust the function `is_valid_slide_id` and or `is_valid_case_id` in `tools_MetadataExtraction/extract_meta_data.py` to adjust how the plausibility check should be done on your extracted metadata.

 ## Installation